POSTED BY February 27, 2011 COMMENTS (111)ON

 The amount of investment done is guided by the potential of a person or some whole number like 5,000 per month or 10,0000 per month.

-Normally Financial Planners will take a better and more structured approach to plan for your Child education.
-They would first take the amount required for funding the education in today’s world (this is often given by you).
+Normally Financial Planners will take a better and more structured approach to plan for your child’s education.
+They would first take the amount required for funding education in today’s world (this is often given by you).

 They then, take the target date of the goal (for example, 25 years), assume an “education Inflation” to figure roughly how much education could cost in the future, plug-in other important factors like “regular inflation”, “Your earning potential”, “Increase in your investments each year”, “you risk appetite” and some more factors to figure out the amount of money you need to invest monthly or yearly to reach that goal.